Railfan: Fantrips

 Many railway preservation groups run special trips for railfans using restored trains, often on "rare mileage" lines that do not see regular passenger service.
 These trips are both social events and opportunities for railfans to photograph unusual trains.
 Chasing a fantrip by road for the purposes of photography is often referred to as "motorcading" in Australia.

 Other activities

 Some enthusiasts combine their interest in trains with the hobby of monitoring radio communications, specializing in listening to radio communications of railroad operations using a scanner.

 In some busy rail corridors, local governments have budgeted, constructed and maintain railfan viewing platforms, sometimes part of a park area or nearby rail museum, which they promote along with other tourist attractions.
-One such example is the Folkston Railfan Platform along CSX tracks in Folkston, Georgia, USA, where viewers can see regular Florida freight traffic, as well as Amtrak passenger trains, including its daily Auto Train.
+Examples include the Folkston Railfan Platform in Folkston, Georgia, USA, where viewers can see Florida freight traffic and Amtrak passenger trains including the Auto Train, and Rochelle Railroad Park in Rochelle, Illinois at the site of a major crossing of two rail lines.

 In some democratic countries, such as Canada, many railfans advocate politically for expanded railway infrastructure and promote civic engagement that encourages further development of railways.